ralff2208/infra-api/README.md

 9- Create a secret on github actions called GOOGLE_CREDENTIALS with the content in service account key file (.json)

-10- Run git actions pipeline for build GKE cluster
+10- Go to git actions repo and select Terraform build GKE workflow

+11- Click on Run Workflow, choose branch master and click again in Run Workflow

+## Monitoring

+## Logging

+## Destroy GKE Cluster

+1- Go to git actions repo and select Terraform destroy cluster GKE workflow

+2- Click on Run Workflow, choose branch master and click again in Run Workflow